nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the current list of pets.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Date **must follow the specified format**.
-* Time for pick-up and drop-off are optional but **must also follow the specified format**.
+* Times for pick-up and drop-off are optional but **must also follow the specified format**.
+* Pick-up and drop-off times are either specified **together** as a pair, or **not at all**.
+* Pick-up time must be **before** the drop-off time.

 Examples:
-* As per previous example `present 1 date/25-03-2022 pu/08:00 do/19:00` indicates that Woofie is present for daycare on `25-03-2022` and requires to be picked up at `08:00` and dropped off at `19:00`
+* Following from the previous example, `present 1 date/25-03-2022 pu/08:00 do/19:00` indicates that Woofie is present for daycare on 25th March 2022 and requires to be picked up at 8:00am and dropped off at 7:00pm.
+* On the other hand, `present 1 date/25-03-2022` indicates that Woofie is present for daycare on 25th March 2022, with no transport arrangements planned.

 <p align="center">
   <img src="images/forUserGuide/UpdatedAttenance.png" alt="After adding attendance sample screenshot"/>